AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 ATV Coverage and Discounts

-In Iowa, you must have proof of insurance to drive an off-road vehicle on a roadway.10 You also need to keep the speed below 35 mph, be at least 18 years of age, carry your valid driver’s license, and operate headlights at all times.
-The average annual rate for ATV insurance from Nationwide is $828, but the company also offers numerous discounts you can apply to your ATV policy.
-These include:
+In Iowa, you must have proof of insurance to drive an off-road vehicle on a roadway.
+You must also keep the speed below 35 mph, be at least 18 years of age, carry your valid driver’s license, and operate headlights at all times.
+The average cost of ATV insurance is less than that of auto insurance, and Nationwide also offers numerous discounts you can apply to your ATV policy.

 • Multi-policy discount if you also have auto, home, or life insurance with Nationwide